Mobject-Dev-Team-Archive/mobject-collections/docs/linkedlist.md

 linkedList.AddFirst(value2); // (first->) 456, 123 (<-last)
 linkedList.AddFirst(value3); // (first->) 789, 456, 123  (<-last)

+enumerator := linkedList.GetEnumerator();
+// the enumerator follows the .net style, which means you must call MoveNext once to
+// move to the first item.
+This allows you to directly use the enumerator in a while
+// loop.
+WHILE enumerator.MoveNext() DO
+	enumerator.TryGet(output); // 1st pass output = 789, 2nd pass output = 456, 3rd pass output = 123
+END_WHILE;
+// you must dispose enumerators as they are new objects. enumerator.Dispose();

 allowed := linkedList.First.Get(output); // allowed = true, output = 789
 linkedList.RemoveFirst(); // (first->) 456, 123  (<-last)
 allowed := linkedList.First.Get(output); // allowed = true, output = 456